How To Control Cherry Shrimp Population?

 5. Make sure the top portion is snugly fitted (as shown in the video).

 6. Now, put the trap inside the tank.
-Wait for 10-20 minutes until the shrimps notice the food and start to enter the trap.
+Wait for 10-20 minutes until the shrimp notice the food and start to enter the trap.
 Once you have enough shrimps inside the trap, carefully lift it with the string you attached in step 3.

 How Many Cherry Shrimp Should Be Kept Together?